 “I am just a businessman, giving the people what they want”.
 “All I do is satisfy a public demand”.
-Two quotes made by the (in)famous American gangster, Al Capone.
-Little did Capone know that his quotes will be fully exploited and perfected by another business empire, almost a hundred years later.
+Two famous quotes by the (in)famous American gangster, Al Capone.
+Little did Capone know that his quotes will be fully exploited and perfected, by another business empire, almost a hundred years later.
 Nowhere is this sort of argument more prominent than in the world of complementary, alternative and integrative medicine (CAIM).
 ‘There is a growing demand for it, so surely our products work and are safe to use’ (this Capone approach is currently being used in a relatively new development, to integrate their ‘goods’ with conventional healthcare).
 For people with the skill of critical thought, this is the well-known fallacy of “appeal to popularity”.
 Undeniably, this approach is quite effective and therefore also employed as one of their main vehicles to expand their empire.

 Here you can find some recent examples where these statements were made in the public domain.
 There is, however, one example that I want to give here. “…given the number of people using these therapies, it was unethical for doctors not to practise in an integrative way.”
 This statement was made by Prof Kerryn Phelps, founder of Sydney Integrative Medicine and Cooper Street Clinic and consequently also a former winner of the Bent Spoon award for the promotion of pseudoscience.
 It comes as no surprise that she is also a conjoint professor at the National Institute of Complementary Medicine (NICM), but it is somewhat surprising that she is deputy mayor of Sydney who will; “…call out BS when she sees it…”.